First, let me answer some general questions about making a French flashcard.

 As of now, my flashcard as still evolved a bit… More pronunciation marks, more vocab.

-Keep your flashcard quite short though, don’t write the whole conjugation chart of a verb!
+Keep your flashcard quite short though, don’t write the whole conjugation of a French verb!
 Your eye should be able to grab all the info on your flashcard, so it works… in a flash!

 If you are using flashcards and would like to share your own tips on how to study French with flashcards, please leave a comment below and I will add it to my list.